arendjr/PlainText/README.md

 <a id="compiling"></a>
 ### Compiling ###

-Run the following commands from the src/ directory:
+Run the following commands from the project directory:

  * qmake PlainText.pro
  * make